 The board approves the use of a purchasing card (credit card) program for the purchase of goods and services for and on behalf of the school district.
 The board shall determine the type of purchasing card or cards to be used in the program and shall contract with a third-party provider as provided by law.

+Authorized Purchases.
+Authorized users have standing authority to use the purchasing card to charge actual, necessary, and reasonable travel expenses and [insert other standing authorized expenditures].
+Otherwise, the purchasing card may only be used to purchase goods and services approved by the board or the superintendent or designee.
+The maximum amount that may be charged in a single day is $[insert amount].